Bank of Japan policymakers signal higher threshold for further easing

 "The BOJ will not be proactively easing policy to achieve 2 percent inflation quickly.
 It is moving toward a more flexible inflation target," he said.

-The comments by Kuroda and Harada came ahead of the BOJ's next review on Oct.
-30-Nov.
+Wednesday's comments by Kuroda and Harada foreshadow the BOJ's next policy meeting on Oct.
+31-Nov.
 1, when it may again push back the timing for achieving its price target in a quarterly review of its forecasts.

 Only a handful of analysts polled by Reuters predicted the BOJ would ease at the next review, while about 70 percent said it would act next year.

-The BOJ last month switched its policy to target interest rates and away from expanding the monetary base - or the pace of money printing - after years of massive asset purchases failed to jolt the economy out of decades-long stagnation.
+The BOJ last month switched its policy to targeting interest rates and away from expanding the monetary base - or the pace of money printing - after years of massive asset purchases failed to jolt the economy out of decades-long stagnation.

-Analysts say the move aimed to change the BOJ's framework into one suited for a long-term battle to hit its 2 percent inflation target.
-Kuroda has acknowledged it will take some time to hit the goal.
+Analysts say the move aimed to change the BOJ's framework into one suited for a long-term battle to accelerate inflation.

-The BOJ maintained a loose pledge to keep the size of its balance sheet roughly unchanged even after shifting to a rate target, reflecting the views of board members such as Harada who insist aggressive money printing was key to ending deflation.
+The BOJ maintained a loose pledge to keep the size of its balance sheet roughly unchanged even after shifting to a rate target, reflecting the views of board members such as Harada who insisted aggressive money printing was key to ending deflation.

-Harada, who voted for last month's policy make-over, said the BOJ's pledge to maintain its huge monetary base remained crucial in raising inflation expectations in the long run.
+Harada, who voted for last month's policy make-over, said the BOJ should hold off on reducing bond purchases and allow the 10-year bond yield to fall below its target, if such a yield drop was caused by a negative shock to the economy.

-The BOJ's holdings of government bonds comprised just 30 percent of Japan's public debt, leaving room for additional purchases by the central bank, he said in a speech to business leaders in the central Japan prefecture of Nagano.

-"Japan is quite distant from reaching the limits of monetary easing," he said.
+"By keeping up the 80 trillion yen ($777 billion) per year bond buying and allowing interest rates to fall (below the BOJ's target), the BOJ can avoid tightening monetary conditions," he said.

-(Reporting by Leika Kihara; Editing by Chris Gallagher and Eric Meijer)
+Reporting by Leika Kihara; Editing by Chris Gallagher and Eric Meijer

-NEW YORK (IFR) - Deutsche Bank made a rapid-fire return to the US high-grade bond market on Tuesday, satisfying investor demand by tapping last week's $3 billion deal for another $1.5 billion in fresh cash.

-TOKYO The dollar slumped in early Asian trading on Wednesday, pressured by sterling's partial rebound from its dramatic losses in the previous session.